-- Number of group members and limit of older girls is as follows: - 8 12 members, the number of allowed older girls = 2 - 13 17 members, the number of allowed older girls = 3 - 18 22 members, the number of allowed older girls = 4 - 23 25 members, the number of allowed older girls = 5. - □ If the limit of allowed older girls is exceeded, the group will register in the age category according to the older girls, or changes the number of girls in the group. - □ The number of younger girls is not limited.
-The contestants can be, however, younger only by one age category: - for juniors 6 11 years - for seniors 12 14 years - One majorette can compete in the MIX discipline in multiple big formation age categories, but the age composition of contestants must be kept. - □ The age composition can show in the evaluation of overall impression and compactness.
+- □ If the limit of allowed older girls is exceeded, the group will register in the age category according to the older girls, or changes the number of girls in the group. - □ The number of younger girls is not limited.
+The contestants can be, however, younger only by one age category: - for juniors 7 11 years - for seniors 12 14 years